-Lab reports for Chemistry 0861/0871/0983/0993 should be submitted using the following format.
+Lab reports for Physics 0861/0871/0983/0993 should be submitted using the following format.
 All sections must be presented in order.
-The instructor may make changes to these formats for a particular lab, as required.
+The instructor may choose to use his/her own format, so consult your instructor for the desired format.